The 7 Deadly Estro-Sins: Bubbles

 June 25, 2014

-Today I will start you on the beginning of your journey to learn about the dangers xenoestrogens pose to you and your family.
-By learning my acronym the 'BSFACTS' you will soon understand how to avoid the many different dangers associated with bubbles, including their potential estrogenic effect.
+Are you ready to begin your journey and learn about the dangers xenoestrogens pose to you and your family?
+By learning my acronym the 'BSFACTS' you will understand how to avoid the various dangers associated with bubbles, including their potential estrogenic effect.

 B Is For Bubbles